lyoungblood/realtime-web-analytics-workshop/module-4/README.md

 In this module you will customize the solution to accept another metric not currenly captured.
 Is there a specific metric you would like to capture from your web site that isn't already included in the metrics displayed?
 We'll show you how this solution can be easily extended to capture and display new metrics.

-## 1. Add a Custom Metric
+##  Add a Custom Metric

 It may be useful to know how long pages on your website take to load.
-You could track averages, maximums, minimums, compare performance of differnt browsers, etc.  Here, we'll show you how to add a custom metric that captures and processes page load time.
+You could track averages, maximums, minimums, compare performance of different browsers, etc.  Here, we'll show you how to add a custom metric that calculates the average page load time for all pages measured on your target site.

 <details>
 <summary><strong>Capture Load Time on Target Website (expand for details)</strong></summary><p>